 After a few weeks, you and your baby will be a well-rehearsed team and you will probably have a trick or two up your sleeve that will definitely calm it down.
 But that doesn’t mean that others don’t do it right too.

-The baby will not be harmed if dad prefers to use cotton wool instead of wet wipes when changing diapers, if grandmother gives him porridge instead of self-made food, or if the goddess always sings him this funny song that you find so terrible.
+The baby will not be harmed if dad prefers to use cotton wool instead of wet wipes when changing diapers, if the grandmother gives him porridge instead of self-made food, if you have to get a different formula to your preferred Dutch baby formula because it’s not in stock when you come to need a new one, or if the godparent always sings him this funny song that you find so terrible.

 3) Cling to ideas